Hail Flutie

 The Hail Flutie game, also known as the Miracle in Miami, is a college football game in 1984 that took place between the Boston College Eagles and the Miami Hurricanes on November 23.
-It has been regarded by FOX Sports writer Kevin Hench as among the most memorable moments in sports.
+FOX Sports writer Kevin Hench called it one of the most memorable moments in sports.

-The game is remembered for its last-second Hail Mary pass from quarterback Doug Flutie to wide receiver Gerard Phelan to give Boston College the win with a walk-off touchdown.
+The game is remembered for its last-second Hail Mary pass from quarterback Doug Flutie to wide receiver Gerard Phelan, producing a walk-off touchdown and a victory for Boston College.

 At the time, both teams were Independents.
 Miami was the defending national champion and entered the game with an 8–3 record, ranked twelfth in the nation.
 Boston College was ranked tenth with a record of 7–2 and had already accepted an invitation to the Cotton Bowl on New Year's Day.
 The game was played at the Orange Bowl in Miami, and televised nationally by CBS, with Brent Musburger, Ara Parseghian, and Pat Haden commentating.